-A self-anchored pipeline does not need thrust blocks at changes in direction / bends.
+A thrust restrained pipeline does not need thrust blocks at changes in direction / bends.

-The BONNA® pipe offers two possibilities achieve this self-anchoring:
+The Bonna Pipe offers two possibilities achieve this thrust restraining:

-A pipeline completely with SL welded joints
+A complete pipeline with SL welded joints

-The SL welded joint is self-anchored and the weld provides a mechanical continuity of the pipe steel cylinder.
+The SL welded joint is thrust-restrained and the weld provides a mechanical continuity of the pipe steel cylinder.

-A pipeline mixed with ER-SL joints
+A pipeline mixed with ER-SL joints (applicable for long straight linear pipeline)

-To avoid the need of thrust blocks when using the flexible ER joint, a linear section of several self-anchored welded SL joints is laid on either side of the elbow.
-This provide a skid type stopping mechanism.
+To avoid the need of thrust blocks when using the flexible ER joint, a linear section of several selfanchored welded SL joints is laid on either side of the elbow.
+This provides a skid type stopping mechanism.
 This linear section is calculated according to the pressure, the pipe diameter, the angle and the soil characteristics.